Global spectra, polytopes and stacky invariants: Hertling's conjecture for regular functions

-and the last term on the right can be as small as we want ({\em e.g} $\lambda_1 =p$ and $\lambda_2 =p+1$ with $p$ large enough).
-This motivates the following conjecture (recall that $\alpha_1 =0$ and $\alpha_{\mu}=n$ if $f$ is a convenient and nondegenerate Laurent polynomial, see proposition \ref{prop:SpectreAlg01}) which has been already stated without any further comments in \cite[Remark 4.15]{DoSa1} as a global counterpart of C. Hertling's conjecture for germs of holomorphic functions (see \cite{Her}, where the equality is inversed).
-The tameness assumption is discussed in section \ref{sec:K}.\\
+Equation (\ref{eq:VarianceSpectreInfini}) motivates the following conjecture (by Proposition \ref{prop:SpectreAlg01}, we have $\alpha_1 =0$ and $\alpha_{\mu}=n$ if $f$ is a convenient and nondegenerate Laurent polynomial) which has been already stated without any further comments in \cite[Remark 4.15]{DoSa1} as a global counterpart of C. Hertling's conjecture for germs of holomorphic functions (see \cite{Her}, where the equality is inversed).
+The tameness assumption is discussed in Section \ref{sec:K}.\\

 {\bf Conjecture on the variance of the spectrum (global version)} {\em Let $f$ be a regular, tame function on a smooth $n$-dimensional affine variety $U$.
 Then